syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 ## Compound Promises

 Compound Promises are Promises that, in their Dependencies, contain other Promises.
-That ability allows Platform teams deliver entire stacks on demand, instead of simple databases or services.
+That ability allows Platform teams to deliver entire stacks on demand, instead of simple databases or services.

 To enable this functionality, the following needs to be true: